 The answer might be to spend less time working.

-Technology has made it harder than ever before for workers to maintain clear boundaries with their jobs.
-Combine that with the fact that according to the U.S. Bureau of Labor Statistics 61.1% of nuclear families have two working parents and you’re looking at a lot of workers who could really use a little more free time.
+Technology and the massive shift toward remote work following the COVID-19 pandemic has made it harder than ever before for workers to maintain clear boundaries with their jobs.
+Combine that with the fact that according to the U.S. Bureau of Labor Statistics 62% of nuclear families have two working parents and you’re looking at a lot of workers who could really use a little more free time.

 As an employer, the idea of losing one-fifth of working hours from your employees can be a hard pill to swallow.
 But what if you could actually increase your employees’ productivity while giving them more time away from work to rest and connect with loved ones?